How to decorate a dough bowl: Let me show you how to decorate a dough bowl for every season and holiday this year!

 DIY Some rag balls for your Dough Bowl

 My DIY rag balls!
-These DIY rag balls are the perfect dough bowl filler!
-They easily add a fun shabby chic farmhouse feel to your decor too!
+These rag balls are the perfect dough bowl filler and add a fun shabby chic farmhouse feel to your decor too!
 I like DIYs like this where you can just eyeball your measurements and not stress about perfection.
 You know I love to wing it!
 Check out the full tutorial here!
-This DIY filler would work for other seasons too, but I picture red, white blue rag balls for the 4th of July!
+This DIY filler would work for other seasons too, but I picture red, white, blue rag balls for the 4th of July!
 How cute?!
+Adding these to a long dough bowl or large bowl can serve as a great addition to your living room or dining table.

 How to Decorate a Dough Bowl for Fall